DiSantoz/mobill.js/README.md

 ![alt text](./assets/images/invalid_length.png "User must select a valid length and number")

-Once the user selects their desire length, they will be prompted with 4 questions, each quesiton confirming if the user would like to include a lower case letter, upper case letter, symbol, and/or number.
+Once the user selects their desire length, they will be prompted with 4 questions, each question confirming if the user would like to include a lower case letter, upper case letter, symbol, and/or number.

 ![alt text](./assets/images/confirm.png "User must choose which character types they would like to include")